 Migration, Environment and Climate Change: Evidence for Policy (MECLEP)

-The 6 project countries are Dominican Republic, Haiti, Kenya, Mauritius, Papua New Guinea and Viet Nam.
+The 6 project countries were Dominican Republic, Haiti, Kenya, the Republic of Mauritius, Papua New Guinea and Viet Nam.

 Enhance government capacity to take action on environmental migration

 Dialogue and Knowledge sharing

 Facilitate policy coherence and cooperation nationally and regionally

 National policy consultations

 EUR 1.9 million of the budget was funded by the European Union under the Thematic Programme on Migration and Asylum (TPMA).

 Centro de Investigaciones y Estudios Sociales (CIES), Iberoamerican University,

 Research Institute for Climate Change, DRAGON Institute, Can Tho University, Mekong,